gbdev/pandocs/src/Power_Up_Sequence.md

 The DMG0 boot ROM also lacks the ® symbol next to the Nintendo logo.

-Like the DMG, the DMG0 boot ROM writes $01 to $FF50.

 ## Super Game Boy (SGB, SGB2)

 These boot ROMs are fairly unique in that they do *not* perform header checks.